julzaza/wildwitchherbs/_posts/2026-01-20-balkan-witch-trials.md

   - question: "Who was accused?"
     answer: "Often healers, midwives, and folk practitioners."

+  - question: "Were Balkan witch trials the same as Western European witch hunts?"
+    answer: "No, Balkan trials focused more on poisoning, illness, and practical harm, while Western Europe emphasized demonic pacts and religious heresy."

+  - question: "Why was poison so important in Balkan witch trials?"
+    answer: "Poison blurred the line between medicine and harm, making herbal knowledge both respected and feared in rural communities."

+  - question: "Did witch trials really continue into the 20th century?"
+    answer: "Yes, cases like Baba Anujka in Serbia show that fear of harmful folk knowledge persisted into modern legal systems."
 ---

-## What Are Balkan Witch Trials
+## What Were Balkan Witch Trials

+Balkan witch trials were not about the Devil.

+They were about something far more feared:
+**poison, illness, and people who knew how to use both.**

-**Balkan witch trials were legal persecutions targeting individuals accused of causing real-world harm through folk magic, poison, or ritual knowledge**, rather than through demonic pacts or satanic worship.
+In practice, they were **legal cases against people accused of causing real harm through folk magic, herbal knowledge, or ritual acts**.

-**In short:** Balkan witch trials were legal cases focused on **poisoning, illness, and harmful folk practices**, not devil worship or demonic conspiracy.

-They formed part of the broader European witch hunt phenomenon, but followed **distinct regional logic** shaped by:
+They formed part of the broader European witch hunt phenomenon, but followed a **distinct regional logic** shaped by:
 - Folk medicine traditions
 - Local cosmology
 - Fear of poisoning